 Q: Can a Chiropractor Help Arthritis?

 A: Essentially, arthritis is a disease of the joints, in which inflammation causes pain and stiffness.By using varying degrees of force to adjust misaligned joints, chiropractors try to improve the relationship between the spine and nervous system.
 Manipulation of the joints is beneficial for anyone suffering from acute and chronic low back pain, neck pain and knee osteoarthritis.

 For those with an inflammatory form of arthritis, including rheumatoid arthritis (RA) and ankylosing spondylitis, spinal manipulation can greatly reduce inflammation caused by the disease.
 A regimen of gentle spinal manipulation, as well as routine exercise and an anti-inflammatory diet should reduce pain and inflammation, and improve mobility.

 Q: Can a Chiropractor Fix Knee Pain?

 A: Yes, a chiropractor is highly trained to deal with knee pain.
 Oftentimes, pain in the knee is caused by an inflammation in the joints.
 This inflammation results in pain that can throb, stab, or be constant, as well as the possibility of stiffness.
 The first step your chiropractor will take will be to perform an adjustment, as often the cause of inflammation in the knee is a joint that has fallen out of a alignment.

-Following an alignment, your chiropractor may use a treatment called cryotherapy, in which a cryotherapy sauna or chamber is cooled using liquid nitrogen to reach temperatures ranging from -100 F to -274 F. Cryotherapy helps with muscle soreness, reduces inflammation, and reduces fatigue.
+Following an alignment, your chiropractor may use a cold treatment to help with muscle soreness, reduces inflammation, and reduces fatigue.

 Q: Can a Chiropractor Help Hip Pain?